Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Book Appointment

-In an acute injury, the thumb is pushed drastically away from the rest of the hand (while skiing, fall or during contact sport.)
+In an acute injury, the thumb is pushed drastically away from the rest of the hand (while skiing, falling or during contact sport.)

 In a chronic thumb ligament injury scenario, a recurrent strain of this ligament leads to chronic rupture (gamekeeper’s thumb.)